ityonemo/Unum2-c/README.md

 =======

 Pfloats in this library are 64-bit integers.
-They correspond to the binary forms described in the Gustafson spec, *left shifted*.  for example, the 4-bit unum value 2 (0b0110) is represented in this library as 0x6000000000000000.
-This enables the library to take advantage of the innate cyclical nature of Z/(2^64)Z which is the signed integer type.
+They correspond to the binary forms described in the Gustafson spec, *left aligned*.  for example, the 4-bit unum value 2 (0b0110) is represented in this library as 0x6000000000000000.
+This enables the library to take advantage of the innate cyclical nature of ℤ/(2^64)ℤ which is the signed integer type.
+Moreover, key constants, such as infinity, zero, one, and negative one, as well as masks for determining positivity, etc. are invariant across all PFloat types regardless of bitlength.

+NB:  The size of the PFloat may be changed in a future revision, e.g. to 32 bit integer.

 PBounds
 =======